-Jörgen is teaching at the Amsterdam Conservatory and is Visiting Professor at the Royal Academy of Music in London.
-He is an active chamber musician in ensembles like the New Trombone Collective, RCO Koper and Brass United and is a member of the musicians collective Splendor in Amsterdam.
+Jörgen teaches at the Amsterdam Conservatory and has been appointed International Visiting Professor at the Royal Academy of Music, London.
+He is also an active chamber musician in ensembles such as the New Trombone Collective, RCO Brass and Brass United.

 This biography is for information only and should not be reproduced.